department-of-veterans-affairs/va.gov-team/products/health-care/checkin/engineering/pre-check-in/edit_demographics.md

 **Given** I have not _fully authenticated_[^1] prior using my va.gov credentials
 **And** I have successfully, minimally authenticated using my last name and the last four digits of my SSN
-**And** I am looking at my demographics page with Contact, Next-of-kin, and Emergency Contact information
+**And** I am looking at my demographics page with Contact, Next-of-kin, and Emergency Contact information (Kristen - Contact, Next of Kin, and Emergency Contact will all be different pages.)
 **When** I attempt to edit Contact OR Next-of-kin OR Emergency Contact information
 **Then** I am redirected to the main va.gov login page
 **when** I login using my va.gov credentials
-**Then** I am successfully redirected back to my Pre-Check-In demographics page
+**Then** I am successfully redirected to the edit page for a specific demographic (such as mailling address) and submit the changes
+**Then** I return to the main demographics page upon cancel, submission of chnages, or navigating via breadcrumbs
 **And** I have the ability to edit all of my demographics information
 **When** I edit any or all of my demographics info and submit the changes
 **Then** I can see that my changes have been validated